What is Infrared (IR) Spectroscopy?

 - The fundamental measurement obtained in infrared spectroscopy is an infrared spectrum, which is a plot of measured infrared intensity versus wavelength (or frequency) of light.

 - IR Spectroscopy measures the vibrations of atoms, and based on this it is possible to determine the functional groups.

 - Generally, stronger bonds and light atoms will vibrate at a high stretching frequency (wavenumber).

 The main parts of the IR spectrometer are as follows:

 A. IR radiation sources

-IR instruments require a source of radiant energy which emit IR radiation which must be steady, intense enough for detection and extend over the desired wavelength.
+IR instruments require a source of radiant energy which emits IR radiation which must be steady, intense enough for detection, and extend over the desired wavelength.